secarider/The_Factory/README.md

 Apply Title / Subtitle fixes
 Finalize outputs

-THE_FACTORY automates common but complex tasks such as intro detection, clean cutting, subtitle handling, metadata repair, and batch normalization — all while preserving original files.

 What It Does

 1. Source Preparation (Non-Destructive)
-THE_FACTORY Creates OEM backups of original files then protects them from furter processing by prefix_filename.* obsfucation THE_FACTORY protects or discovers other files by prefix_
+THE_FACTORY Creates OEM backups of original files then protects them from furter processing by prefix_filename.* obfuscation Disk space displays and warnings as a complete copy of a season might be multi gigs THE_FACTORY protects and/or discovers other files by Prefix_

 Outputs:
 OEM_original.*